scholarships for military children, spouses, and veterans

 The Pat Tillman Scholarship was created to award annual funds to active service members of all branches of the U.S. military, as well as veterans and spouses.
 The scholarship is available for undergraduate, graduate, and post-graduate degrees.

-How to apply: Like most scholarships you can learn more information by visiting the official website (posted, below) and apply online.
+How to apply: Like most scholarships, you can learn more information by visiting the official website (posted, below) and applying online.

-Candidates are asked to demonstrate values and strength of character that reflects Pat Tillman.
+Candidates are asked to demonstrate values and strength of character that reflect Pat Tillman.
 A minimum GPA of 3.0 is also required.

 Where to apply: https://pattillmanfoundation.org/apply-to-be-a-scholar/